hrr45-fec8-legolas/related-products/README.md

-# Big Brother Retail - Sponsored Related Products Component
+# Good eCom Retail - Sponsored Related Products Component

 > Replication of a popular e-commerce site's basic product page.
 This repo is for a single component - the sponsored related posts carousel.